Sak Yant Tattoo FAQ | Thai Tattoo Questions

 Can I get a Sak Yant from a Tattoo Shop?

 No, The Sak Yant Tattoo is a magical and spiritual talisman and blessing that requires years of training in the ancient magical arts.
-While you can get the pattern of a Sak Yant from a Tattoo shop, it will be based on the incorrectly provided online drawings and easily recognized as being fake by real Sak Yant Masters and many Thai people.
+While you can get the pattern of a Sak Yant from a Tattoo shop, it will be only an artistic replica without any spiritual value.

 What are the Sak Yant Rules?